MATHEMATICS AND MODELS

 Page of the university

-The deadline for submission of the application is 31 May 2018; the deadline for submission of the degree/diploma which allows to embark in a doctorate in Italy :
+The deadline for submission of the degree/diploma which allows to embark in a doctorate in Italy :

 For further information, please visit the following link: